Skip to main content

 Research Statement

-<p>Evan is a health policy researcher and population health scientist.
-Much of Evan’s research focuses on the effects of public policy and socioeconomic factors on suicide death – especially suicide deaths involving firearms – in communities that are underserved and underrepresented in the academic literature.
-However, his research broadly focuses on the intersection of public policy, access to health care, and population health disparities.</p>
+Evan is a health policy researcher and population health scientist.
+Much of Evan’s research seeks to understand the effects of public policy and socioeconomic factors on suicide death – especially suicide deaths involving firearms – for all Americans.
+His broader research interests include state-level public policy, health care utilization, and primary care.

 Education History